scheme-requests-for-implementation/srfi-126/srfi-126.md

 An implementation may initialize its hash functions with a random salt value at program startup, meaning they are not guaranteed to return the same values for the same inputs across multiple runs of a program.
-If however the environment variable `SRFI_126_HASH_SEED` is set before program startup, then the salt value is derived from the value of this environment variable in a deterministic manner.
+If however the environment variable `SRFI_126_HASH_SEED` is set to a non-empty string before program startup, then the salt value is derived from that string in a deterministic manner.

 Every hash function takes an optional `bound` argument which must be an exact non-negative integer.
 It signifies that the function need